ALAN TURING, 1912-54

 27:50 Narrator: He renewed his friendship with Robin Gandy, now a Cambridge graduate student.

 27:54 Gandy: He lent me a book—a mathematical book—and as I took it, a page fluttered out of it, which was a photograph of two page boys at the royal wedding.
 And—someone else was with us—and he just said, “Oh yes, you find pretty pictures like that in my books.”
 Then the next day he came to me and said, “I think you ought to know.”
 And, he was very relieved to find when…I mean I have known a lot of homosexuals in my time, and that I wasn’t in the least bit shocked, or didn’t think it extraordinary.
 And, of course, that made a much closer bond in our friendship.

-The extensive evidence presented shows that Turing thought of the males he was attracted to as boys, that he saw nothing wrong with sex between men and willing boys, and that, in at least one case, he attempted gentle seduction of a boy in his early teens.
+The extensive evidence presented shows that Turing thought of the males he was attracted to as boys, that he saw nothing wrong with sex between men and willing boys, and that, in at least one case, he attempted gentle seduction of a boy he had been attracted to since his early teens.